 Optogenetics: Therapeutic spark in neuropathic pain

 Optogenetics is an emerging field, which uses light and molecular genetics to manipulate the activity of live cells by expressing light-sensitive proteins.
 With the discovery of bacteriorhodopsin, a light-sensitive bacterial protein, in 1971 Oesterhelt and Stoeckenius laid the pavement of optogenetics.
 However, the cross-integration of different disciplines is a little more than a decade old.
-The toolbox contains fluorescent sensors and optogenetic actuators which enable visualization of signaling events and manipulation of cellular activities, respectively.
-Neuropathic pain is a pain caused either by damage or disease that affects the somatosensory system.
-The exact mechanism for the neuropathic pain is not known, however proposed mechanisms include immune reactions, ion channel expressions, and inflammation.
-Current regimen for the disease provides about 50% relief for only 40-60% of patients.
+The toolbox contains fluorescent sensors and optogenetic actuators that enable visualization of signaling events and manipulation of cellular activities, respectively.
+Neuropathic pain is pain caused either by damage or disease that affects the somatosensory system.
+The exact mechanism for neuropathic pain is not known, however proposed mechanisms include immune reactions, ion channel expressions, and inflammation.
+Current regimen for the disease provides about 50% relief for only 40–60% of patients.
 Recent in vivo and in vitro studies demonstrate the potential therapeutic applications of optogenetics by manipulating the activity of neurons.
-This review summarizes the basic concept, therapeutic applications for neuropathy and potential of optogenetics to reach from bench to bedside in the near future.
+This review summarizes the basic concept, therapeutic applications for neuropathy, and potential of optogenetics to reach from bench to bedside in the near future.

 © Association of Basic Medical Sciences of FBIH.